 Entrepreneurship Faculty and Advisers

-Faculty and advisers in each college are available to answer questions about the Entrepreneurial Studies minor and course requirements.
+Faculty and advisers in each college are available to answer questions about the Entrepreneurship minor and course requirements.
 Please visit the link below for the contact in your college.